AGI-LTI/rag-competition/pages/getting-started.md

 x-api-key: <YOUR_RETRIEVER_API_KEY>
 ```

-> Your API key will be emailed to you after your team registers.
+> Your API key will be sent to you after your ClueWeb application is approved.

 ------